Rhinoplasty for Men

 Is it common for a man to get a nose job?

 If you are concerned about the size or shape of your nose, which may be causing significant psychological disturbances, including constant unhappiness and low mood, male rhinoplasty can be an effective treatment option to make your nose smaller, wider, slimmer, more defined, or get rid of prominent bumps on the bridge of the nose.
-A large number of men may have a bulbous nose tip, and a surgical nose job for men is one of the most effective ways to treat this.
+Many men may have a bulbous nose tip, and a surgical nose job for men is one of the most effective ways to treat this.

 The rise of social media makes how we look to become even more important, and many people may be more aware of how they look on Instagram and often wish to enhance their facial features.
 A man’s nose is the central part of the face, and having a male nose job can dramatically enhance men’s noses for a significant boost in self-confidence.
 At Centre for Surgery, our rhinoplasty surgeons take great care to ensure each patient selected for male rhinoplasty surgery is fully aware of what the procedure involves and has realistic expectations of what can be achieved with a male rhinoplasty procedure.